-Shop the Love Island contestant’s pre-loved inspired looks from the show on ebay
+Shop the Love Island contestant’s pre-loved inspired looks from the show on eBay

 Read more:

-Corsets are also on the agenda after newcomer Ekin-Su donned an on-trend corset dress from House of CB during her “bombshell” entrance while last night, Afia wore a corset top from the same brand, which was bought for £40 on the resale platform.
+Corsets are also taking centre-stage after newcomer Ekin-Su donned an on-trend corset dress from House of CB during her “bombshell” entrance while on Monday night, Afia wore a corset top from the same brand, which was bought for £40 on the resale platform.
+Last night, a shimmer-themed party saw islanders wearing pre-loved sequin pieces, putting them firmly on the agenda for this summer.

 This new partnership for Love Island indicates a wider change of attitudes – new research from the second-hand clothes site reveals that shoppers are becoming increasingly conscious of fast fashion, with 20 per cent admitting that they buy more second-hand fashion compared to two years ago.

-With searches for cut-out dresses already up by 79 per cent on ebay and reversible dresses up by a huge 200 per cent, it’s clear that Love Island is once again defining this summer’s fashion trends – only now in a more socially conscious way.
+With searches for cut-out dresses already up by 79 per cent on eBay and sequin dresses sourcing by 117 per cent on the platform, it’s clear that Love Island is once again defining this summer’s fashion trends – only now in a more socially conscious way.

-With cut-out dresses and corset pieces firmly on the sartorial agenda this week, these are the best pre-loved pieces from ebay to turn heads.
+With cut-out dresses, sequin designs and corset pieces firmly on the sartorial agenda this week, these are the best pre-loved pieces from eBay to turn heads.

 Oh Polly Cindy corset mini dress in brown, size 4: £30, Ebay.co.uk